 While the exact details regarding the Christmas Fair at George Square haven’t been announced yet, Glasgow city centre is transforming into a true festive wonderland.
 The traditional Christmas lights are a must-see every year, as Glasgow City Chambers lights up once again.
 After the Christmas Lights, the spirit of Christmas is back in full swing.

-2. Royal Exchange Square and The Ivy
+3. Royal Exchange Square and The Ivy

 This is another fairly obvious route, but it wouldn’t be a Christmas without wandering around Royal Exchange Square with its canopy of twinkling lights.
 Plus, close by you’ll find the beautifully decorated archway of The Ivy, where you can pop in for a festive drink or ten.
 The inside of The Ivy is just as Christmassy, and the Festive Drinks menu is as magical as ever.
-Try the Popping Cracker Royale with Monkey 47 Gin, passion fruit, spiced mango, lime and cranberry juice topped with prosecco, finished with fairy floss and popping candy.

-3. The Corinthian Glasgow
+4. The Corinthian Glasgow

 As one of Glasgow’s most iconic buildings, The Corinthian boasts five floors of bars, brasserie and events spaces for weegies to enjoy, as well as plenty of Christmas decorations to go around.
 And while you’re there, check out their Festive Afternoon Tea options, or the Festive Boozy Brunch on Sundays.
 Other festive dining and activities options can be found here.

-4. Princes Square
+5. Princes Square

-5. St Enoch
+6. St Enoch

 St Enoch Square Christmas Fair’s details have not yet been released, but it’s usually the place to be to see some twinkling Christmas lights.
 Last year, the iconic windmill could be spotted right when you exit the subway, with a fairytale-like backdrop of Frasers twinkling lights on Buchanan street.

-6. Transylvania Shop & Coffee
+7. Transylvania Shop & Coffee

 We are absolutely obsessed with all that Transylvania Shop & Coffee on Victoria Road is about around Christmastime.
 You can find a stunningly decorated ambience, hot drinks, cakes and Romanian goods to shop.
 You can even snag yersel a real Christmas tree!
 Once you’re there, grab an uber-delicious Romanian honey cake with a festive hot chocolate and admire all the vibes and more.